 During financial settlement negotiations, each party has a duty of full and frank financial disclosure.
 This means every asset that you own must be disclosed and valued in order to have informed negotiations.

 Every divorce is different, and the complexities of each case can cause huge variations in the length of time the entire process will take.
-But usually, we would recommend allowing six to ten months from start to finish, for the more straightforward cases.
+Usually, we would recommend allowing six to ten months from start to finish, for the more straightforward cases.

 Every case is different, and this will depend on the assets involved and your personal circumstances.
 We would be happy to discuss this with you at our initial meeting so you can make informed decisions about the progress of your case.

-Legal aid for family law disputes is now only available in a few limited circumstances.
+Legal aid for family law disputes is now only available in a few limited circumstances, for example, in instances of domestic abuse.
 Harbour Family Law are not able to offer legal aid.
 If you think you may qualify for legal aid, you should make enquiries with a firm that offer this service to see if you are eligible.

 A clean break financial settlement is the term used to describe the division of property, savings and any other assets, with no ongoing payments being made between you and your partner.
 Once a clean break order has been finalised, neither party will be able to make any further financial claims.